tommy128works/Todo-List/README.md

 > [!NOTE]
 > Web Storage API stores data on the specific user's browser meaning the user's data will not show up if they open the app on another computer.

 This project's functionality relied heavily on JavaScript EventListeners.
-ES6 Modules were implemented to better organize the implementation of the code.
+ES6 Modules were implemented to improve organization and readability of the code.

 Overall, this was a fantastic learning exercise that made me more familiar with EventListeners, factory functions, and writing cleaner code.